Read Excel Metadata & Manage Spreadsheet Comments Using GroupDocs.Metadata in Java

 }

-Step 1: Open a Spreadsheet Document for Reading
+Step 1: Open the Spreadsheet for Reading

 String filePath = "YOUR_DOCUMENT_DIRECTORY/input.xls";